Tuza's Conjecture for Threshold Graphs: Introduction

-\iflong Any omitted definitions can be found in the book by Diestel \cite{diestelbook}.
-Let us first recall the following well-known property (chromatic index of a clique). \fi \begin{lemma} The edge set of a clique $K$ on $k$ vertices can be decomposed into $k$ edge disjoint maximal matchings for $k$ odd and $k-1$ edge disjoint maximal matchings for $k$ even. \end{lemma} \iflong \begin{proof} If $k$ is even, we may identify the vertices of $K$ with the set $\{0,1,\ldots,k-1\}$ and consider matchings
+Let us first recall the following well-known property (chromatic index of a clique). \begin{lemma} The edge set of a clique $K$ on $k$ vertices can be decomposed into $k$ edge disjoint maximal matchings for $k$ odd and $k-1$ edge disjoint maximal matchings for $k$ even. \end{lemma} \begin{proof} If $k$ is even, we may identify the vertices of $K$ with the set $\{0,1,\ldots,k-1\}$ and consider matchings

 for $1\leq i\leq k-1$.
 These matchings are edge disjoint and cover the entire edge set of $K$ (cf.\@ \cref{fig:match-dec}).
-Removing any vertex (along with all incident edges) yields a desired matching decomposition into $k-1$ matchings of the edge set of the clique of $k-1$ vertices. \end{proof} \fi
+Removing any vertex (along with all incident edges) yields a desired matching decomposition into $k-1$ matchings of the edge set of the clique of $k-1$ vertices. \end{proof}